11outof11 - A Blog For Business Owners Looking To Grow

 • Ad scheduling or dayparting specifies the spending of more budget for when you want Google to display your ads.
 For instance, ad scheduling can help local businesses attract customers to a physical location only during their operating hours.

-• Geotargeting allocates more spend to display your ads in searches that originate in certain geographical areas both large (like a state) and small (like a street block).
+• Geotargeting allocates more spending to display your ads in searches that originate in certain geographical areas both large (like a state) and small (like a street block).
 For instance, geotargeting can help local businesses respond favorably to the growing mobile and on-the-go shopping habits of consumers today.

 • Device targeting allows you to specify different portions of your budget to searches on multiple devices such as desktop, tablet, and mobile, depending on where your most valuable leads are coming from.

-In digital marketing, pricing is influenced by keywords and CPC’s rather than traditional ad space.
+In digital marketing, pricing is influenced by keywords and CPCs rather than traditional ad space.
 For Google Ads:

 • The commercial intent of keywords is an influencer.